Fred Keeley: Role in higher education

 When Keeley was termed out of the legislature, the University of California, Santa Cruz established a perpetual environmental lecture series in his honor, known as the Fred Keeley Lectures on the Environment.
 The initial lecture was given by former Arizona Governor and Secretary of the Interior Bruce Babbitt.
 In 2005, the lecture was given by Dr. Paul Erlich of Stanford University, and author of the best selling book The Population Bomb.
 Keeley also made a planned gift of $250,000 to UCSC to support the campus's STEPS Institute for Innovation in Environmental Research.

 Since Fall 2006, Keeley has taught courses as a part-time faculty member in the Department of Political Science at San Jose State University.
-He has taught State Politics and Legislative Politics, and is scheduled to teach Local Politics in Fall 2007.
-Keeley is a frequent lecturer on California state government, politics, and a variety of environmental topics at Stanford University, the University of California at Santa Cruz, Duke University, San Jose State University, California State University at Monterey Bay, the University of Southern California, and the University of California, Berkeley.
+He has taught State Politics and Legislative Politics, and was scheduled to teach Local Politics in Fall 2007.
+Keeley is a frequent lecturer on California state government, politics, and a variety of environmental topics at Stanford University, the University of California, Santa Cruz, Duke University, San Jose State University, California State University at Monterey Bay, the University of Southern California, and the University of California, Berkeley.
 Most recently, he has been teaching at Pacific Collegiate School as the Local and State Government and Politics instructor.